DreamOfTheRedChamber/think-bigger/README.md

 * Importance to communicate well

 ##### Why do you want to work for us <a id="why-want-work-for-us"></a>
-* **key point**: Passion about the technology.
+* **key point**: 1.
+Passion about the technology.
 Passion about products.
 Great work-life balance.
 Great career promotion opportunities.
+2. Technical competency.
 In a word, I could learn a lot of things and make a lot of contribution here at XXX.
+* Why you believe that you will bring more values to the job and company than it will cost the company to hire you, and give examples.
+If the company has discussed four critical tasks that need to be tackled, and you have the experience and talent to do them, confidently review the skills you are bring with you which will successfully accomplish your goals.

+##### What did you dislike about your last/present job <a id="what-did-you-dislike-about-your-last-job"></a>
+* **key point**:
+  - Limit on negatives: The top management has changed, and their philosophy is not one I agree with.
+The company is downsizing and future growth no longer looks positive.
+  - Focus more on positives that motivates you: What I enjoyed most about my present situation is working directly with ....That part of my job provides me with a lot of challenge and gives me the personal satisfaction of knowing my talent is being used to the company's advantage.

+##### What have you accomplished in the past year, past 2 years, etc <a id="what-have-you-accomplished-in-the-past-year"></a>
+* Be confident and be aspecific wheever possible.
+If you saved your company money, reduced cycle time, improved yields, now is the time to tell them about it.

 ##### Why are you looking for a new opportunity now<a id="why-are-you-looking-for-new-opportunity"></a>
 * **Key points**: No judgement ( No negative evaluation about your previous job/manager ).
 Try not to answer negative problems directly.
 Use words like: Perhaps.
 Say more good things about current company.